Welcome to today's edition of the Rush 24-7 podcast.

 It's about the growth and expansion of government.

-It's it's it's it's about the usurpation of individual liberty.
+It's about the usurpation of individual liberty.

 Pundits have commented that almost every time Obama goes on TV, voter support for Obamacare slips in advertising.

-We call it wear-out.
+We call it wear out.

-Before it was purchased by Nestle, I worked on the Carnation Pet Food Account.
+Before it was purchased by Nestle, I worked on the Carnation Pet Food account.

 The agency I worked for developed a great commercial for Mighty Dog, a canned dog food product.